aa1874/aa1874site/_stories/crackdown.md

 We received the command letter a few Vashkiran minutes after the death of the Commander.
 The command is that we must hunt any form of insurgency in the planet, imprison them and put them in reschooling camps.

-Battalions dispatched to H43-Ka are the \[REDACTED\] Battalions, totalling \[REDACTED\] troops.
+Battalions dispatched to H43-Ka are the \[REDACTED\] Battalions, totalling \[REDACTED\] clone soldiers.
 These battalions form the entirety of our Insurgency Eradication Team.

+Upon arrival, we told the team to split up and turn on their

 ===